 The 2026 reopening introduces a complete redesign by the Hong Kong-based AB Concept studio: warm wood, mid-century silhouettes in walnut and brushed bronze, hand-knotted Japanese silk rugs, and a new residential palette of ash, sage, and amber.
 Rooms range from the 41-square-metre Deluxe to the 100-square-metre Chairman's Suite with its corner panorama of Tokyo Station's restored 1914 brick façade and the Marunouchi skyline.
 The Deluxe One-Bedroom Suites at 65 square metres have a separate sitting room with a writing desk overlooking the Yaesu courtyard.
 Every room is finished with a deep-soaking ofuro tub, a separate rain-shower wet area, and the Four Seasons signature pillow menu.

-SÉZANNE on the seventh floor, under chef Daniel Calvert, holds three Michelin stars and is among the most decorated restaurants in central Tokyo, a contemporary French tasting menu read through Japanese ingredients, served in a 28-cover dining room with brass-trimmed banquettes and Tokyo Bay light.
-The opening of SÉZANNE in 2021 changed the Marunouchi dining map; Calvert was named Asia's Best Pastry Chef in 2023 and Asia's Best Chef in 2024.
-MAISON MARUNOUCHI, the all-day Parisian-style bistro, opened with the renovation and serves a less formal counterpart menu.
+SÉZANNE, on the seventh floor, is among the most decorated restaurants in central Tokyo: a contemporary French tasting menu read through Japanese ingredients, served in an intimate room of brass-trimmed banquettes and Tokyo Bay light.
+It rose to three Michelin stars under founding chef Daniel Calvert, who departed in April 2026; following the change the restaurant is run by a new team and its Michelin rating is being re-evaluated.
+Downstairs, MAISON MARUNOUCHI, the all-day Parisian-style bistro, opened with the renovation and serves the less formal counterpart menu.
 The Spa at Four Seasons is a six-room boutique facility on the 4th floor, recently renovated with a new sequence of cool plunges and a single hammam-style steam room.

 Service is the most personal in any Tokyo five-star, staff-to-guest ratio is the highest in central Tokyo, and the institutional Four Seasons standard is delivered at near-private-residence intimacy.
 Every returning guest is greeted by name from the Marunouchi station entrance; preferences for room type, breakfast, and dinner are tracked across stays in five-year increments.
 The hotel's chauffeured-Lexus airport transfer is included with every Premier Suite booking.
 For solo travellers, business travellers running a tight Tokyo schedule, or anyone allergic to the volume of a 200-room luxury hotel, this is the right Tokyo answer.